 What is the Duodenum?

 The stomach is a J-shaped sac connecting the esophagus above and the small intestine below.
 The first part of the small intestine is known as the duodenum.
 The stomach varies considerably in size, shape and position but lies in the upper central part of the abdomen behind the lower ribs.
 Although it is a single organ, several different parts of the stomach exist: the fundus, body, antrum and pylorus.
-The pylorus is the small channel leaving the stomach and food passes through here to enter the duodenum where further digestion occurs.
+Food passes through the pylorus and into the duodenum where further digestion occurs.

 Function and Control

 The stomach carries out several different functions.
 It acts as the major store for food during a meal and can hold up to 1.5 litres of food and fluid.
 Special cells (parietal cells) in the glands of the inner lining of the stomach secrete powerful hydrochloric acid that help break down food in the stomach.
 Other special cells release protein-digesting enzymes (pepsinogens) which become active in the acid environment and begin digesting protein.
 The stomach secretes a number of other important substances including hormones to regulate the functions of the stomach, mucus to protect the gastric lining from damage by acid, and a substance (intrinsic factor) which is necessary for the body to absorb vitamin B12 from the diet.

 Coordinated contractions of the stomach are important for grinding and mixing ingested food with the gastric secretions.
 This ensures good mixing of stomach contents and also helps to filter out partially digested food to prevent large pieces from entering the duodenum.
 Lastly, partially digested food and liquids are carefully emptied from the stomach, through the pylorus, into the duodenum.
 These processes of secreting gastric juices, mixing food and gastric emptying are normally carefully regulated and involve the coordinated action of hormones, nerves, and muscles.